Lawrence Doe: Club career

 Before becoming a professional player, Lawrence played for various clubs in Mali at the junior levels like Stade Malien, Djoliba Athletic Club and AS Sigui where he won the Malien League in 2002 with Stade Malien and Malien Cup with Djoliba Athletic Club in 2003.

 Lawrence began his professional career with Renacimiento FC in 2005.
 He played in forty-eight league matches for the Equatoguinean club.
 He won the Equatoguinean League with the club in 2005, 2006 and 2007.

 In 2007, he moved to Spain, where he played for several clubs in the lower leagues, the highest ranked being Águilas CF in the Segunda División B.

 After spending a long three-seasons spell in Spain, he moved to Oman where he signed a contract with first-division club Bahla Club.

 In the same season, he came back to Spain and signed a contract with CA Pulpileño.

 In 2011, he came back to Oman and signed a contract with Oman Elite League club Al-Shabab Club and helped the club to win the 2011–12 Oman Elite League.

-He also spent a brief spell in Greece with Platanias scoring two goals in seven league matches and Apollon Smyrni where he played for the club in two matches.
+He also spent a brief spell in Greece with Platanias scoring two goals in seven league matches and Apollon Smyrnis, where he played for the club in two matches.
 In the same season, he moved to Saudi Arabia where he signed a contract with Al Raed of the Saudi Professional League for whom he scored one goal in one match.

 Just after one game for Al-Raed, on 30 July 2013 he came back to Oman and signed a contract with one of his former clubs, Al-Shabab Club.
 He scored one league goal in twenty five league matches for the Oman Professional League club in the 2013–14 Oman Professional League.

 In August 2017, Doe signed with Indian I-League club Shillong Lajong.
 He also appeared in 2018 Indian Super Cup, in which their campaign was ended in quarter-finals.